go-chassis/go-chassis/README.md

 # Other project using go-chassis
 - [apache/servicecomb-kie](https://github.com/apache/servicecomb-kie):
-A distributed configuration management service
+A distributed configuration management service, go chassis and mesher integrate with it, so that user can manage service configurations by this service.
 - [apache/servicecomb-mesher](https://github.com/apache/servicecomb-mesher):
-A service mesh able to co-work with go chassis
+A service mesh able to co-work with go chassis, it is able to run as a [API gateway](https://mesher.readthedocs.io/en/latest/configurations/edge.html) also.

 # To start developing go chassis